katalon-studio/report-uploader/README.md

 One of the values including "katalon", "junit", or "katalon_recorder".

 `TESTOPS_REPORT_PATH`
-The path of report folder.
+The path of the report folder.

 ### Examples